 10.16.
 Investigation.
-Administrative investigations, shall be conducted by the member's Subdivision Commander or by a member of supervisory rank assigned by the Chief -who shall make recommendations through the Chain of Command to the Chief.
+Administrative investigations, shall be investigated conducted by the member's immediate supervisorSubdivision Commander or by a member of supervisory rank assigned by the Chief -who shall make recommendations through the Chain of Command to the Chief, or by a member of a supervisory rank assigned by the Chief or Chief's designee.